1947–1948 civil war in Mandatory Palestine: Siege of mixed localities

 In the context of Plan Dalet, mixed urban centres, or those on the borders of the Jewish state, were attacked and besieged by Jewish forces.
 Tiberias was attacked on 10 April and fell six days later; Haifa fell on 23 April, after only one day of combat (Operation Bi'ur Hametz), and Jaffa was attacked on 27 April but fell only after the British abandoned it (Operation Hametz).
 Safed and Beisan (Operation Gideon) fell on 11 May and 13 May respectively, within the framework of Operation Yitfah, and Acre fell on 17 May, within the framework of Operation Ben-Ami.

 The Arab inhabitants of these towns fled or were expelled en masse.
 In these 6 cities, only 13,000 of the total of 177,000 Arab inhabitants remained by the end of May.
 This phenomenon ricocheted also in the suburbs and the majority of the zone's Arab villages.

+Despite the deteriorating situation for the Arabs, a representative of the Arab Higher Committee Representative stated to UN Security Council on April 16 that the Arabs would reject any ceasefire that does not undo the Partition plan.